 Arnica Mission Statement

-The GP, the Health Visitor and The Department of Health are not confident or respectful about natural health treatments preferring a route of medicine and intervention.
-This can lead to a divide between clinician and patient which is not helpful to anyone.
-Many opportunities to understand are missed.
-We would like to see more dialogue between patients and health care providers and more research into the health of people who rarely need a prescription.
+Our members are interested in a healthy lifestyle of exercise, nutrition, emotional support, natural remedies and therapies and reducing toxins in our homes and food.
+We have found that GPs, Health Visitors and The Department of Health are not confident or respectful about natural health approaches, preferring a route of medicine and intervention.
+This can lead to a divide and friction between clinician and patient that is not helpful to anyone.
+We would like to see more respectful dialogue between patients and health care providers and more research into the health of people who rarely need a prescription for example.
 This is especially topical as the NHS is drastically overspending.

 Health disclaimer.
 Every care has been taken when writing this website to ensure the accuracy of the material provided.
 However the authors cannot accept responsibility for any damage or harm caused by any advice or information given in this website.
 The decision is yours.
 If you have any doubts about vaccinations, you should consult a medically qualified practitioner.